Project Description

 Description of the proposed solution:

 Valorization of waste heat from the 6 furnaces of the UP2 to the dryers of the UP2, through a ceramic storage.
-The implementation of this solution can save up to 2,400 MWhf
+This solution reduces energy consumption by 15%.

 Detailed description of the proposed solution:

 The fumes are recovered by a spigot on the chimneys of each furnace.
-The management of smoke evacuation will be modified to have a controlled dilution and no longer passive.
-This dilution will be regulated on the temperature of the fumes at the furnace outlet, in order to ensure a recovery temperature lower than 600°C.
+Smoke evacuation management has been modified to ensure controlled rather than passive dilution.
+This dilution is controlled by the temperature of the fumes leaving the furnace, to ensure a recovery temperature below 600°C.

-Dampers will be installed on the stack downstream of the spigot and on the spigot to allow isolation of the equipment from the implemented solution.
-The existing control devices on the furnaces (pressure sensors), air curtains and dampers will be maintained, so that the operation of the furnace will not be impacted.
+Registers are installed on the chimney downstream of the spigot and on the spigot itself, to isolate the equipment from the solution implemented.
+Existing furnace controls (pressure sensors), air curtains and dampers are retained, so furnace operation is not affected.

-The flue gas is sent to the Eco-Stock® and stored.
+The fumes are sent to the Eco-Stocks® and stored.
 A pair of storage units is positioned, allowing simultaneous charging and discharging to optimize recovery.

-To unload the Eco-Stock®, ambient air is sent in counterflow.
+To discharge the Eco-Stocks®, ambient air is sent in counter-current.

 The discharged heat is used to feed the different chambers of the dryer, replacing the burners.
-The air network of the dryer is almost not modified, only a spigot is made on each chamber downstream of the existing burner and upstream of the injection in the chamber to inject the hot air of the Eco-Stock®.
+The dryer’s aeraulic network remains virtually unchanged, with only a tapping on each chamber downstream of the existing burner and upstream of the chamber injection to inject the hot air from the Eco-Stocks®.

-This solution was studied in the case of two production volumes, A and B. The objective was to achieve a dimensioning compatible with both cases so that the recovery solution works independently of the evolution of Wienerberger’s activity.
+This solution was studied for both production volumes, A and B. The aim was to achieve a dimensioning compatible with both cases, so that the recovery solution would function independently of the evolution of Wienerberger’s activity.

 The technical data are therefore identical for both cases, but the evolution of the economic and environmental data is indicated whenever necessary.